titastudio/f1-direction/README.md

     // midSeasonDev* guard the one-time mid-season AI development bump so it
     // can only ever fire once per season dayIndex:0-6, week:number, standings:{[driverId]:points},
+  constructorPoints:{[teamId]:points},
+    // Constructors' Championship (Pass 19/21) -- tracked SEPARATELY from
+    // standings, incremented at the exact moment points are scored against
+    // whichever teamId a driver was on AT THAT MOMENT (executeRace()/
+    // resolveSprintRace(), app_race.js) -- NEVER derive this from summing
+    // standings for drivers who currently have a given teamId, that was a
+    // real bug (Pass 21) that let a mid-season switch silently move a
+    // driver's whole season total to their new team.
+Reset alongside
+    // standings at season start/end.
   newsFeed:['string w/ emoji'], seasonStats:{wins,podiums,points,beatTeammate,q3count},
   seasonObjectives:[{type,text,target,reward:{money,rep}}],   // regenerated each season AND on any team switch
   npcRoster: [ {id,role,name,gender,tenureSeasons,relationship:{friendship,trust,affection,respect,compatibility,memories},